uf0o/PykDumper/README.md

 **PykDumper** is mimimkatz inspired PyKD based script that retrieves and decrypt usernames,logonservers and credentials from the lsass process.

-* Python2.7 x64 on Winodws
+* Python2.7 OR Python3.6 x64 on Windows (is preferred to have a single Python version installed)
 * PyKD x64
 * PyDes
 * WinDbg :)